sushantk08/scraper-entity-resolution/README.md

 was never exercised - it measured ranking and printed it as precision.
 Fixed with a three-way split and a test suite over the generated data itself.
 Any metric that reads 1.000 now gets audited before it gets quoted.

+**An audit that could not fail: the same mistake, twice, months apart.** The first version of the closure audit ran under the shipping policy only, reported that closure merged nothing, and I read that as a fact about the data.
+It is not.
+That policy makes the accepted set disjoint by construction, so the audit would print zero on any input whatsoever, including input designed to break it.
+A measurement with no failure mode is not evidence, and I had already written that sentence once about the benchmark.
+Fixed by auditing all three policies, which is where the 1,630 merges came from.

+**A finding that was one split.** This README used to state that requiring partners to be *mutually* best "bought literally nothing" on the generated benchmark, and built an argument on top of it about negative results failing to transfer to real data.
+On the reference split the two policies really did produce byte-identical output.
+Over 20 paired splits mutually-best wins 19 of 20 on F1 and 20 of 20 on entity exactness and loses neither once.
+The claim was an artefact of a single draw, the argument built on it was wrong, and both are retracted above.
+What makes this worse than an ordinary error is that the pairing method needed to catch it was already in this repo, applied to the other benchmark, with a paragraph explaining why it was necessary.

+**A percentage that rounded an error out of existence.** The closure audit printed `truly a match: 591 (100%)` for a policy that had accepted 592 pairs.
+One of those was wrong, and the rounding deleted it.
+The audit now prints counts and no percentages, because the only interesting cases in an error report are the small ones.

 **A tuner leaking into a comparison.** `decide.py` used to tune a threshold per policy on the train fold.
 When three features were added, one policy's pick moved